flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 O2

-Key takeaways of the data above then are that Three’s top, median, and average 5G download speeds may be the highest, while EE has the second highest top and median speed, and Vodafone takes the second highest average speed.
+Key takeaways of the data above then are that Three’s top and average 5G download speeds may be the highest, while EE has the top median speed and the second highest top speed, and Vodafone takes the second highest average speed.
 O2 comes last for all of these.

-Ultimately all the networks are fast, but right now EE looks to be the best network for speed on 4G, while Three leads for 5G.
+Ultimately all the networks are fast, but right now EE looks to be the best network for speed on 4G, while Three looks to marginally lead for 5G.
 That 5G lead will become ever more important over time, but with 4G still being the fastest option in a lot of locations, we’re calling this a tie for now.

 • Winner: EE and Three